stadtulm/a13-ansible/README.md

   * at the monitoring by running `ansible-playbook main.yml --tags monitoring`
   * at the loadbalancer by running `ansible-playbook main.yml --tags config`
 * enable it manually in the loadbalancer

+## Things to tell your Network Admin
+* Proxy exeptions for IPv4 adress of turnserver